Old Chinese phonology: Palatalization

-It is believed that Old Chinese dentals in type B syllables were palatalized, unless the medial /*-r-/ was present.
+It is thought that Old Chinese dentals in type B syllables were palatalized, unless the medial /*-r-/ was present.

 Some Old Chinese velars were also palatalized in type B syllables, but the conditioning factors are only partly understood.

 Li proposed /*Kr-/ as the source of palatal initials occurring in phonetic series with velars or laryngeals, found no evidence for /*Pr-/, and attributed the distinction to the vowel.

 Following proposals by Pulleyblank, Baxter explained using /*-r-/ and postulated that plain velars and laryngeals were palatalized in type B syllables with a front vowel, except when /*-r-/) was present.

 However, a significant number of palatalizations are not explained by this rule.

+Liquids

 Similarly, it is proposed that the /*-r-/ medial could occur after labials and velars, complementing the instances proposed as sources of Middle Chinese retroflex dentals and sibilants, to account for such connections as: (Note: Karlgren originally postulated Old Chinese consonant clusters with /*-l-/ in such cases.)